Golden Gate to Ancient Rus'. VI

 Who are monks?
 C 51

-What else did you do?
+What else were you doing?

 Work with illustration from 52 A. Vasnetsov, Monastery in Muscovite Rus',

-Where do monks live?
+Where do the monks live?

 The monks preserved the memory of the history of the Russian land.